“We came as individuals, Marriage Enrichment made us a team again.”

 The number of engaged couples attending is usually twenty to twenty-five.
 The team presenting the program is usually six to twelve married couples and a spiritual director.
 The number of married couples on the team depends upon the need for sponsor couples.
 The sponsor activity provides mutual support for both the engaged and married couples that often extends well beyond the program experience.

 After the program experience many couples want to continue to grow and enrich their marriages.
-Follow-up activities that help to facilitate this process include the Renewal and Support Group programs.
-In addition, many couples volunteer to become team members for upcoming program presentations.
+They often volunteer to become team members for upcoming program presentations.
 Parish/Congregation steering committees often host other activities such as dances, outings, etc. The goal is to provide continued support and growth.

 These are regional meetings for discussion of issues relevant to the ministry.
 They provide a means for networking, a forum for exchange of ideas, and an opportunity to provide update information on program activities.